 Called to the Bar in 2000, Adrian has been described as “thorough, smart and responsive” and he is recognised in various legal publications for his experience and expertise as counsel in complex commercial cases.
 Adrian is recommended as a National Leader in Southeast Asia - Commercial Litigation 2023 and identified as a Future Leader in Commercial Litigation - Future Leaders - Partners 2022 by Who’s Who Legal.
 He is also recognised as a Litigation Star by Benchmark Litigation Asia Pacific 2023.

-His practice spans a range of civil and commercial litigation areas including commercial fraud, securities-related and banking claims, joint venture and shareholder disputes, succession and trust law, real property (including en-bloc sale litigation) as well as construction and projects.
+His practice spans a range of civil litigation areas including commercial fraud, securities-related and banking claims, joint venture and shareholder disputes, succession and trust law, real property (including en-bloc sale litigation) as well as construction and projects.

 Notable Cases & Transactions

 Acting for a client, a US corporation, in an arbitration claim arising from a contract for the supply of a military drone system developed for national security purposes.
 The purchaser of the system (i.e. the respondent in the arbitration) has alleged that the system did not met contractual specifications and that this alleged failure posed intolerable operational risks.
 The client, being an experienced supplier of such drone systems, has cited examples of other international and successful users of its systems.
 Another complication in the matter is the security and integrity of parts of the supplied system, which were called into question, after various missile drones were damaged while in the respondent’s custody (prior to formal commissioning of the system).
 The resolution of this matter is likely to require extensive expert evidence given the technical and specialised nature of the system to be supplied.